adrihans/Decoding_NER_Biases/docs/index.md

 Then, we applied the models on several datasets, but given our computational power we were not able to compute the results over every possible sentences.
 Indeed, it already lasted around two hours for 100 000 exemples.
 We computed the sentences randomly.
 Considering that we did not use a lot of first names, we think that it is quite sufficient.

-1. Same first names as in the article
+1. :spiral_notepad: Same first names as in the article

 The first dataset we applied the models on is the oned coming from the article.
 We thought this would be a good starting point to compute their results.
 It consists in a list of first names for each ethnical category and each gender, defined as below: